djjlewis/MvcKendoNumericTextBox/README.md

 # ASP.NET MVC / Kendo UI Numeric Textbox and client validation

-This is a simple project to demonstrate that there appears to be an incompatability between Microsoft jQuery Unobstrusive validation and the Kendo UI Numeric textbox
+This is a simple project to demonstrate that there appears to be an incompatibility between Microsoft jQuery Unobstrusive validation and the Kendo UI Numeric textbox

 The project comprises the following: